Medications for Addiction Treatment

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 15.7 million people needed treatment for an alcohol use disorder and nearly 2.6 million people needed treatment for an opioid use disorder in 2015.3 The cycle of addiction is a challenge to break, especially on your own, though; and, unfortunately, less than 11% of people who needed substance abuse treatment that year received specialized recovery services.3 Fortunately, for people abusing alcohol or opioids, medication-assisted treatment options are available to help break the pattern of addiction and better maintain sobriety.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 14.5 million people needed treatment for an alcohol use disorder and nearly 1.6 million people needed treatment for an opioid use disorder in 2019.3 The cycle of addiction is a challenge to break, especially on your own, though; and, unfortunately, only about 12% of people who needed substance abuse treatment that year received specialized recovery services.3 Fortunately, for people who can’t control their use of alcohol or opioids, medication-assisted treatment (MAT) can help break the pattern of addiction and support long-term recovery.

-- Behavioral therapy provided by a mental health or addiction expert.
+- Behavioral therapy from a licensed mental health or addiction expert.

 - Support, encouragement, and stability offered by family and friends.

 Although many people succeed in quitting drugs or alcohol with only some of the above components, studies have shown that medicines combined with other components of addiction treatment increase the chance of positive outcomes and promote long-term recovery.
 Counseling and behavioral therapies help address underlying issues that led to substance use.

 Medicines may be safely taken for months or years to help:4

 - Relieve withdrawal symptoms caused by brain and body chemistry imbalances.